spraakbanken/karp-backend/README.md

     or `pipenv shell` when `python wsgi.py`

-7. To setup Elasticsearch, download Elasticsearch 6.5.x and start it
+7. To setup Elasticsearch, download Elasticsearch 6.x or 7.x and start it
+8. Install elasticsearch python libs for the right version
+   1. If you use Elasticsearch 6.x, run `pipenv install -e .[elasticsearch6]`
+   2. If you use Elasticsearch 7.x, run `pipenv install -e .[elasticsearch7]`
-8. Add environment variables
+9. Add environment variables
    ```
    export ES_ENABLED=true
    export ELASTICSEARCH_HOST=localhost:9200